 All of these types are also considered lazy types.

-In this section, we are going to introduce more strongly typed models types to represent elements of the file system: Directory and RegularFile.
-These types shouldn’t be confused with the standard Java File type as they are used to tell Gradle, and other people, that you expect more specific values such as a directory or a non-directory, regular file.
+There are more strongly typed models used to represent elements of the file system: Directory and RegularFile.
+These types shouldn’t be confused with the standard Java File type as they are used to tell Gradle that you expect more specific values such as a directory or a non-directory, regular file.

 Gradle provides two specialized Property subtypes for dealing with values of these types: RegularFileProperty and DirectoryProperty.
 ObjectFactory has methods to create these: ObjectFactory.fileProperty() and ObjectFactory.directoryProperty().